Sicklethorn Asparagus (Asparagus falcatus) Care Indoors, Propagation and Problems

 Leaves yellowing and dropping

 There are many possible causes of yellowing and dropping leaves in Sicklethorn Asparagus.
 One of the possible causes is too little light.
+Place the fern in a brighter spot where it can receive medium to bright indirect light or instal grow light if the natural lighting is inadequate.

-Maintain an average room temperature within the range of 12-280C by keep it away from hot drafts and hot direct sunlight.
+The third possible cause of yellowing and dropping leaves in Sicklethorn Fern is too high temperatures.
+Maintain an average room temperature within the range of 15-280C by keep it away from hot drafts and sunlight.

-Read more on 12 Reasons Why Asparagus Fern Leaves are Yellowing and Dropping (with solutions)
+Read more on these 12 Reasons Why Asparagus Fern Leaves are Yellowing and Dropping (with solutions)

 Pests

-The common pests in Sicklethorn Asparagus are Whiteflies, Mealy Bugs, Spider Mites and Aphids whose infestation is promoted by either overwatering or underwatering.
+The common pests in Sicklethorn Asparagus are whiteflies, mealy bugs, spider mites and aphids whose infestation is promoted by either overwatering or underwatering.

 Keep the soil moderately moist during the growing period and slightly moist in the cold period but never let the soil dry out completely to keep these pests away.
+Isolate the affected plant to prevent spread to other plants and treat it with horticultural oil as directed by the manufacturer.

 Plant dying